 You can sometimes find that you end up pushing deadlines back because things are going on in your life that you just can not avoid.
-For me, this can be anything from getting sick to babysitting my siblings’ kids.
+For me, this can be anything from getting sick to babysitting my nieces and nephews.

 However, deadlines are essential, and if you want to be productive and keep to your targets, then you must adhere to the deadlines you set for yourself.

 The key to staying committed to your work and staying on target is to keep your expectations to a realistic level.
 It can be easy to wholly underestimate how long it can take to complete work on a project or a piece of writing and if you’re anything like me, procrastination can set in firmly, causing you to either start late, or just put things off altogether.